iqbalbadar/BlockChain_Demo/README.md

 a user can use instead of just starting up from scratch each time.

 I also plan to do the following:
+1. Improving user input
-1. Making a test file (after sql is implemented)
+2. Making a test file to test the blockchain (after sql is implemented)
-2. Create the process of signing transactions and letting the user have a public/private for their wallet
+3. Create the process of signing transactions and letting the user have a public/private for their wallet
-2. Make a full scaled website implemented with django/flask
+4. Make a full scaled website implemented with django/flask